 Obviously, it's not ideal to be preoccupied with anyone for too long, at least not if you want to be a functioning adult.
-As Zwerin points out, letting one person dominate your thoughts can affect your work performance, your other relationships, and even your mental health.
+Keep reading to find eight helpful strategies for how to stop thinking about someone.

-Below, learn how to stop thinking about someone in 6 easy steps.
+How to stop thinking about someone in 8 easy steps

 1. Hit the unfollow button